CosmosContracts/juno-tools-docs/docs/03-dashboards/05-cw-721/02-guide.md

 ## Instantiate

-In order to create a CW721 contract, which can be a NFT collection or a single NFT, it must be instantiated first.
+In order to create a CW721 contract, which can be an NFT collection or a single NFT, it must be instantiated first.

-Thanks to JunoTools dashboard, you can easily instantiate a CW721 contract.
+Thanks to the JunoTools dashboard, you can easily instantiate a CW721 contract.

-Only thing you need to decide is the **Minter Address**, which will be the only authority to mint new tokens inside the CW721 contract.
+The only thing you need to decide is the **Minter Address**, which will be the only authority to mint new tokens inside the CW721 contract.

 ![](/img/cw-721/cw721-instantiate.png)